mmattDonk/TwitchTunes/README.md

 # ⚠ Known Issue: The Spotify OAuth token only lasts 1 hour, I am working on this issue and will fix ASAP (https://github.com/mmattbtw/TwitchTunes/issues/7)
+##### This issue is currently being funded on Issuehunt https://issuehunt.io/r/mmattbtw/TwitchTunes/issues/7
 ## `🎶` TwitchTunes
 #### A Python Twitch bot that lets viewers add Spotify songs to your Spotify queue.